-Between 1820 (when the government began keeping track of immigration) and 2007, more than 75 million people came to our shores.
-This cultural mix continues to increase as more than 1 million people arrive each year.
-A century ago, almost all immigrants came from Europe; today, the majority of newcomers arrive from Latin America and Asia.
+Between 1820 (when the government began keeping track of immigration) and 2011, almost 80 million people came to our shores from other nations.
+This cultural mix continues as more than 1.25 million additional people arrive each year.
+A century ago, almost all immigrants came from Europe; today, almost 80 percent of newcomers arrive from Latin America and Asia.
 To understand the reality of life in the United States, we must move beyond shared cultural patterns to consider cultural diversity.